solana-developers/solana-actions/packages/actions-spec/SPEC-v2.3.md

   - `transaction` - This tells blink client that the action endpoint will return a transaction type response.
-  - `message` - This tells blink client that the action endpoint will return a sign message type response.
   - `post` - This tells blink client, that the action endpoint will not return a transaction object.
   - `external-link` - This tells blink client, that the action endpoint will